-Sector Skill is a comprehensive initiative from The Wheel to address the training needs of the community and voluntary sector in Ireland.
+Sector Skills is a comprehensive national programme, created by The Wheel to improve the skills of people working in charities, community and voluntary organisations and social enterprises in Ireland.

 Click on the headings below to learn more about the different initiatives.

-One of the overarching issues within the community and voluntary sector has long been one of capacity – the ability of the sector to continue to fulfil the increasing demands that are placed on it in a changing world of increased regulation and accountability.
-The effectiveness of the sector is heavily dependent on it having paid and voluntary staff, including board members with the right skills to fulfil their responsibilities.
-In order to build the capacity of the sector, measures need to be in place to support the development of the skills of the individuals who work within it.
+One of the overarching issues within the community and voluntary sector and its 180,000+ employees, has long been one of capacity.
+This concernsthe ability of the sector to continue to fulfil the increasing demands that are placed on it in a changing world of increased regulation and accountability.
+The effectiveness of the sector is heavily dependent on it having workers, with the right skills to fulfil their responsibilities.

 The National Training Fund was established under the National Training Fund Act, 2000, as a dedicated fund to finance a range of schemes aimed at: